mijndert/blog/src/pages/about.md

 permalink: /about/
 ---

 I'm a [lead platform engineer](https://www.linkedin.com/in/mijndertstuij/) and solutions architect with over 17 years of experience building highly scalable infrastructure on top of public cloud providers.
 My extensive knowledge and interest into development practices make me a valuable asset for teams comprising of infrastructure engineers, developers, database administrators, and product managers.
-I always try to brigde the gap between technical and business requirements to come up with the best solutions that meet the overall company and team goals.
+I always try to bridge the gap between technical and business requirements to come up with the best solutions that meet the overall company and team goals.

 From a technical perspective, I always use the adage that if it's not in code, it might as well not exist.
 I love using Terraform to build out complex solutions using reusable modules that can transform any project into a well-managed Git repository where the code is clear enough to also act as the documentation.